leon-thomm/Ryven/docs/README.md

 ### Name Conventions

-If your node has a title that is not class-or file-/foldername conform (like '%'), you need to give a custom 'Internal Name' which then will be used internally instead of the node's title.
+If your node has a title that, except for spaces, is not class-or file-/foldername conform (like '%'), you need to give a custom 'Internal Name' which then will be used internally instead of the node's title.
 Caution!
-You are not getting warned if your node title is not conform and you try to save your nodes.
-But that's one feature on my list I will try to implement soon.
-Your title can have spaces though, the example 'With File Open' automatically becomes 'WithFileOpen' as class name when exporting.
+You are not (yet) getting warned if your node title is not conform and you try to save your nodes.
+If can have spaces though, the example 'With File Open' automatically becomes 'WithFileOpen' as class name when exporting.

-Apart from that, there are a few **name conventions** that you should follow:
+Furthermore:

-- A package's name is unique.
+- A package's name must be unique.
-- Multiple Nodes in a package _can_ have the same name.
+- Multiple Nodes in a package _can_ have the same name (but for convenient use in the editor, you should make sure that the description differs).
 - No name or title is allowed to have a sequence of three underscore characters '\_\_\_' as this is an anchor for pyScript and the NodeManager for separation of different components.

 ![](/resources/images/pyScript2.PNG)